Typhoon Maysak: NZ livestock ship and crew missing in storm off Japan coast | DW | 03.09.2020

 1 death, more than 2,000 evacuated

-Maysak has resulted in at least one person dying and more than 2,200 people fleeing their homes in South Korea.
+Maysak has resulted in at least one person's death and forced more than 2,200 people to flee their homes in South Korea.
 The typhoon has taken out dozens of trees, utility poles and lamp posts, ripped off signboards, and damaged or flooded numerous homes and vehicles.

 A woman in the southern city of Busan died after being injured by shattered window glass.